Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Koszul duality and operadic homology

 \section{Koszul duality and operadic homology}

-The purpose of this section is to review applications of operadic bar duality to the definition of homology theories for algebras over an operad.
+The purpose of this section is to review applications of the bar duality of operads for the definition of homology theories associated to categories algebras over an operad.
+The Koszul duality refers to a particular case of operadic bar duality, where a cobar model of an operad $\POp$ can be determined from a presentation of the operad $\POp$.
+The $E_n$-operads are not Koszul in this sense, but the homology of an $E_n$-operad is identified with the $n$-Gerstenhaber operad, which forms an instance of a self-dual Koszul operad~\cite{GetzlerJones,Markl}. in~\cite{EnKoszulDuality}, we establish that this Koszul duality result at the homology level has a counterpart at the chain level.
+Hence, we speak about a Koszul duality result when we deal with $E_n$-operads.

 The first reference addressing applications of homotopical algebra to algebras over operads in the setting of unbounded dg-modules over a ring is the article~\cite{HinichHomotopy}.
-The definition of a homology theory with trivial coefficients, in terms of Quillen's homotopical algebra, was given earlier in~\cite{GetzlerJones} in the context of $\NN$-graded dg-modules over a field of characteristic $0$.
-The application of operadic bar duality to homotopical algebra of algebras over operads is explained in that reference in the same characteristic $0$ setting.
-Briefly, the authors of~\cite{GetzlerJones} prove that the existence of a cofibrant model given by an operadic cobar construction $B^c(\DOp)$ for an operad $\POp$ gives rise to an explicit cofibrant replacement functor on the category of $\POp$-algebras which can be used for homology computations.
+The definition of a homology theory with trivial coefficients, in terms of Quillen's homotopical algebra, was given earlier in~\cite{GetzlerJones} in the context of non-negatively graded dg-modules over a field of characteristic $0$.
+The authors of~\cite{GetzlerJones} also define an explicit cofibrant replacement functor on the category of $\POp$-algebras, for any operad $\POp$, by using the (already alluded to) operadic version of the cobar construction $B^c(\DOp)$.

 In~\cite{CylinderOperads} we explain how to extend the applications of operadic bar duality to the context of unbounded dg-modules over a ring.
 More specifically, we prove that the functorial cofibrant replacement of algebras over an operad, defined~\cite{GetzlerJones}, works in that framework provided that we restrict ourself to $\Sigma_*$-cofibrant operads and to algebras which are cofibrant as dg-modules.